Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ![](img/inclusive-design.jpg)

 ^ S: Inc design = designing for the diversity of our users.
-Despite preconceptions we may have we have users with different abilities lots of the disabilities are invisible.
+It's the process of making conscious decisions to check our assumptions about who is and isn't our audience, what abilities they have or don't have lots of the disabilities are invisible.
 Won't show up in analytics or stats (point at barriers activity)